 Is there a weight limit to jump?

 Our weight limit is 230 pounds which is the absolute maximum.
-Anybody over that limit will be refused.
-We also reserve the right to turn away people who have a very high weight to height ratio.
+There are certain design limits for all parachute equipment, and persons over this weight have a much higher chance of injury due to the higher approach/landing speed as a result of the greater suspended weight.
+Anybody over that limit will be refused the ability to jump.
+We also reserve the right to turn away people who have a very high height-to-weight ratio.
 (For example, 220 lbs at a height of 5′ tall).
 The harnesses are designed for an individual with a reasonably average body size/shape.
-They cannot, however, safely accommodate those with an abnormally high height-to-weight ratio.
+They do have plenty of adjustment up and down, but they cannot safely accommodate those with an abnormally high height-to-weight ratio.

 What is the policy on alcohol and/or drugs?

 Alcohol is not permitted anywhere on airport property.
 All of our instructors are drug and alcohol free.
 Also, since you are required to participate to a certain degree in the skydive (as well as follow the instructions of your instructor), you must not be under the influence of alcohol and/or drugs when you arrive.
 This is a safety issue, and we reserve the right to refuse service if we believe that you are impaired in any way.
 Also, we advise against drinking heavily the night before making your jump.
 Being hungover will ruin your experience and could even make you sick.

 Is it possible for tandem skydiving to be less expensive?